NetEase-FuXi/EET/README.md

   title = {Easy and Efficient Transformer : Scalable Inference Solution For large NLP model},
 ```

+## Video
+We have a share on ZhiYuan LIVE, link: https://event.baai.ac.cn/activities/325.

 ## Contact us
-You can post your problem with github issues.And you can contact us by email.
+You can post your problem with github issues.

+You can also contact us by email :

 ligongzheng@corp.netease.com, dingjingzhen@corp.netease.com ,zhaosida@corp.netease.com

-And if you are interested in high performance computing, deep learning, welcome to join us.
-Just send your resume to the above email address.